 Into these characters’ lives comes Noor, a psychologist working at the Nepenthe memory removal clinic in London.
 The process of reinstating patients’ memories begins to shake the moral foundations of her world.
 As she delves deeper into how the program works, she will have to risk everything to uncover the cost of this miraculous technology.

-A provocative exploration of secrets, grief, and identity—of the stories we tell ourselves—Tell Me an Ending is a sharp, dark, and devastating novel about the power of memory.
+A provocative exploration of secrets, grief, and identity—of the stories we tell ourselves—Tell Me an Ending is “an intellectually and emotionally satisfying thriller” (Booklist).

 “Sharply, beautifully written and punctuated with wry, slanted asides, Tell Me an Ending is one of the most sophisticated works of science fiction I’ve read recently.
 It’s full of tender portraits of people who aren’t inherently admirable or great—people who are bitter, jealous, anxious, taciturn—as they navigate the core question of who they are, with or without their memories.
 But there’s a deeper question, too, subtle as a pulse beneath each chapter’s skin: Where does memory live?
 Is it a node of synapses in the brain, or is it something more distributed—something in the stories we inherit, the stories we choose, the stories we choose to leave behind?” —Amal El-Mohtar, New York Times Book Review